mattjmoran/matthewjmoran.com/README.md

 4. `git commit -am "Release vMAJOR.MINOR.PATCH"`
 5. `git tag -a vMAJOR.MINOR.PATCH -m "Release vMAJOR.MINOR.PATCH"`
 6. `git push origin trunk --tags`

+## License

+### Code

+The code in this repository is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+You can freely use, modify, and distribute the code under the terms of this license.
+See the [`LICENSE_CODE`](LICENSE_CODE) file for full details.

+### Content

+All non-code content, including artwork, images, writing, media files, and other creative materials, is © Matthew J. Moran, 2025.
+It is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en).
+See the [`LICENSE_CONTENT`](LICENSE_CONTENT) file for full details.

+#### Key Terms for Content

+- __Attribution__ — You must give [appropriate credit](https://creativecommons.org/licenses/by-nc-nd/4.0/#ref-appropriate-credit), provide a link to the license, and [indicate if changes were made](https://creativecommons.org/licenses/by-nc-nd/4.0/#ref-indicate-changes).
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- __NonCommercial__ — You may not use the material for [commercial purposes](https://creativecommons.org/licenses/by-nc-nd/4.0/#ref-commercial-purposes).
+- __NoDerivatives__ — If you [remix, transform, or build upon](https://creativecommons.org/licenses/by-nc-nd/4.0/#ref-some-kinds-of-mods) the material, you may not distribute the modified material.

+For uses beyond these terms, please contact [matt@matthewjmoran.com](mailto:matt@matthewjmoran.com).